edgarzehnder/docusignconnector-ais/README.md

 $ docker build -t swisscomtds/dsconnector .

 Run the image:
 $ docker run -p 8081:8081 -v /myconfigdirectory:/app/config swisscomtds/dsconnector-ais

-In 'myconfigdirectory' you need to include:
-- A 'ssl' folder with the AIS Account private key and keystore in .pem format (the files must have the extension .pem as well).
-- A configuration file 'configuration.js' with the AIS and DS configuration.
-See config/configuration.js.sample for a configuration sample.
+The environment variables listed above must be set for the Docker container, using the -e option.

 Please take into consideration that for both the manual and the docker ways, the configuration of a reverse-proxy is necessary in order for the application to be accesible over the standard port 443.
 The connector runs locally on port 8081.
 An easy way to do this is to use caddy (open-source and easy to install and configure): https://caddyserver.com